Do you visualise yourself teaching students in colleges and universities? If yes, then a career as a college professor could be perfect for you.

 Along with the coursework, enrol in an internship to improvise your skills and knowledge.

 Getting a master's degree is essential to working as a professor at a community college.

-You need a doctorate if you aim to teach students at university or four-year colleges.
+You need a doctorate to teach students at university or four-year colleges.

 Step 4: Become an Assistant